Trail Rides by appointment only on Gaited breed horses, 2023.

-Come and enjoy a relaxing horseback ride.
+Come and enjoy a relaxing and scenic horseback ride.
 We have the horse all tacked up and ready to go for you.
-You will go out with a trail guide as we ride through timber, up and down some hills and through or around fields.
-Riders must be 15 years of age or older. $50.00/rider.
-All trail rides are by appointment only and booked through our user friendly app below. for any questions please call, 515-669-5165
+You will be riding on a few different gaited breeds.
+Our walks will be at a moderate pace.
+You will go out with a trail guide as we ride through timber, up and down some hills, through or around fields and over obstables.
+Riders must be 14 years of age or older. $75.00/rider.
+We designed our trails to keep you engaged with your horse and have some challenges.
+Some riding experience is best.
+RHS will be taking pictures and video during the rides.
+We will post them to our social media platforms by end of day.
+Facebook, Instagram and Ticktok.
+You are welcome to save or share any post.
+All trail rides are by appointment only and booked through our user friendly app below.
+For any questions please call, 515-669-5165 or 515-669-5506.
+Rolling Hills Stables parking is at 6320 55th Ave, Norwalk, IA, a grassy parking lot available.

 Requirements for trail ride